ezSQL/ezsql/readme.txt

 Change Log:

+3.06 - Extended ezSQL_mysql method quick_connect with a charset parameter

 3.05 - Extended ez_sql_oracleTNS class, that does now support client site connection pooling

 3.04 - Added a new class for Oracle database connection to get rid of TNSNAMES.ORA configuration files